parente/tott/doc/index.rst

 #.
 Pick a tool or topic of interest (e.g., Git, Ruby, Backbone, Pandas, BDD, ...)
 #.
 Do a bit of background reading or video watching as time permits to prep for our meeting.
 #.
-Meet face-to-face to hack on practice problems or small projects together in a :doc:`common development environment <setup>`.
+Meet face-to-face to hack on practice problems and small projects together.
 #.
 Help one another and share our experience in-person and online.

 We currently have meet-ups planned on the topics listed in the navbar with :doc:`many more possibilities for future sessions <other>`.
 Content and pages will continue to appear over time.